YagoLopez/material-light/README.md

 This library of components has been carefully designed to create light, easy of use and fast Angular 2 + user interfaces (Either for web as for mobile apps).

+If you are find this project useful and going to use it in any way, please give an star.

 ## Author